You might have seen the news that I have joined the team here at NetMotion, something I’m personally very excited about.

 I’m pleased to say, particularly now that I’m more familiar with it, that NetMotion truly is something special.
 It’s a company with almost two decades of heritage and many of those working here today have been around since the start.
 That’s a testament not just to the collaborative and welcoming culture, but to a technology company that cares about its people as well as its products.

 Every encounter I’ve had so far with customers has been a reassuring experience: the typical NetMotion customer genuinely seems to love the technology.
 I’ve already heard the phrase ‘it just works’ many times.
-The last thing you want as a marketer is to be polishing… well, something not so great, so I’m looking forward to working on something that’s already so well loved.
+The last thing you want as a marketer is to be polishing… well, something not so great, so I’m looking forward to working on a customer experience that’s already so well loved.

 I’ve also noticed that NetMotion has an incredibly strong reputation in certain segments, such as healthcare, policing and public safety; principally in the US but also elsewhere.
 There’s real momentum in these spaces – learn about our support for FirstNet for recent evidence.
 Yet I see bags of potential beyond that too.
 Some of the work being done outside those markets is remarkable.
 I’ve been learning about the likes of Frankfurt Airport and Yorkshire Water, who have been using NetMotion to power ambitious and innovative mobility projects well beyond what the technology is traditionally known for.